datakind/sunlight-bff/README.md

 For the fiscal year 2012, $10,000,0000.

 but have different years and values.
-This is an artifact of the fact that Congress set's the budget and that this is the standard phrasing for budget bills.
+This is an artifact of the fact that Congress sets the budget and that this is the standard phrasing for budget bills and I sha only _forthefiscalyear_.